DjangoGirls/tutorial/en/intro_to_command_line/README.md

 (The directory name "Desktop" might be translated to the language of your Linux account.
-If that's the case, you'll need to replace `Desktop` with the translated name, e.g. `Schreibtisch` for German.)
+If that's the case, you'll need to replace `Desktop` with the translated name, for example `Schreibtisch` for German.)

 <!--endsec-->